-- > Strong results in the County's fixed income portfolio - > The allocation of interest earnings to various interest-bearing reserve funds
+- Strong results in the County's fixed income portfolio; - Liquidation of a principle protected note in 2021; - > The allocation of interest earnings to various interest-bearing reserve funds

 It should be noted that historically the interest rate allocated to interest-bearing reserve funds has been equivalent to the average yield of the County's investment portfolio for the year.
 Starting in 2019, however, it was determined that a more appropriate approach is to use the lower of the average fixed income return for the year, or the weighted average yield to maturity.
 This allows for a more fair and equitable distribution of interest earnings and smooths out the allocation in years when there is no realized growth income.